2010 BMW R 1200 RT

 New Boxer Engine for Touring

-and dynamic motorcycle touring in classic
+and dynamic motorcycle touring in classic style.
+And now the

-significant innovations offers even more sualities and dynamic benefits
+innovations offers even more sualities and dynamic benefits

-Designed and built for even higher engine speeds, the
+Designed and built for even higher engine speeds, the R 1200

-chain-driven camshafts (DOHC) per cylinder.
+(DOHC) per cylinder.

 Valves are operated by very light rocker arms able to cope

 easily with high engine speeds.
 Radial arrangement of the four

 valves allows for a very compact combustion chamber configuration,

 and like that of the former models, the fuel/air mixture is

 ignited by two spark plugs (HP2 Sport: one spark plug).
 The

 compression ratio of 12.0:1 remains unchanged.